Bills

 Ends Qualified Immunity for all state constitutional violations

-Yes.
-The proposed legislation states, "Any law-enforcement officer, as defined in § 9.1-101, who, under color of law, subjects or causes to be subjected, including failing to intervene, any other person to the deprivation of any rights, privileges, or immunities granted to such person under the constitutions and laws of the United States and the Commonwealth, shall be liable to the injured party for compensatory damages, punitive damages, and equitable relief."
+Yes, section 8.01-42.6 of the bill states, "Any law-enforcement officer, as defined in § 9.1-101, who, under color of law, subjects or causes to be subjected, including failing to intervene, **any other person to the deprivation of any rights, privileges, or immunities granted to such person under the constitutions and laws of the United States and the Commonwealth, shall be liable** to the injured party for compensatory damages, punitive damages, and equitable relief...Qualified immunity is not a defense to liability imposed by this section**.**"

 - ✓